ycl-the-lyc/ubc-study-notes/math-101/math-101.typ

 There exists a number $R$, where if $abs(x - c) < R$, the power series converges.
 We call it the radius of convergence.

+/ Radius of convergence: For a power series, the radius of convergence is the radius of the largest disk at the center of the series in which the series converges.
+It is either a non-negative real number or $oo$.
+  The differentials of the series has the same radius of convergence.

 The ratio test is still the most promising test for power series.

 Like the ratio test, we do not know what happens when $abs(x - c) = R$.